nttwconf/notimetowait/README.md

 Documentation from the No Time to Wait Symposium (17-19 July 2016)

-/twarc-archive -- Tweets and images using the hashtag #notimetowait /presentations -- Slides and other resources from the conference.
+/twarc-archive -- Tweets and images using the hashtag #notimetowait

+/presentations -- Slides and other resources from the conference

 /notes -- Notes from the conference

 ## Presentations